 The collector of the customs, Mr. Ralph Cross, and Master Whitmore, another custom house official, were in the habit of walking up to the tavern of a pleasant afternoon; on one occasion I entertained the two old gentlemen in my parlor while Mr. Emery loaded a team at the barn with smuggled goods and drove away to West Newbury without exciting the slightest suspicion in the government officers, though the whole household were on the broad grin, and I was obliged to control my risibles and give a variety of private signals to the others to prevent an unseemly outburst of merriment.

 All the while, David reluctantly got even more daring work.

 Mr. Luther Waterman and Mr. Joshua Aubin received notice that a lot of linen awaited their order at “Kennebunk wharves.”
 How were they to get it to Newburyport?

 “The Major” was everybody’s resource in a dilemma, and no excuse would be received; “he must get that linen.”

 Mr. Emery hesitated; it was a job he did not relish.
 Besides having inherited his father’s consumptive temperament, his health was such he could ill bear over-fatigue and exposure, but overcome by his friends’ importunity, he at length reluctantly made his preparations for the journey.

 Wearing a disguise and carrying false customs papers, David retrieved the linen and returned to Newburyport with it secreted inside a rum cask.
 His wagon broke an axle passing through Hampton, N.H., but the unsuspecting townspeople helped him get back on his way.

-David Emery would make several more clandestine trips in the years ahead, and by the end of the war his business was well established.
+David Emery would make several more clandestine trips in the years ahead.
+By the end of the war he had established a thriving business.
 Far from the ruin he feared, the War of 1812 launched him successfully into the life of a family man.